Read Part 1 here

 During the Pike Committee hearings, it was requested that the Agency get together with the GAO to work on guidelines to cover their relationship on it.

 Around the same time, the Agency created an internal Task Force to deal with the GAO question.
-The Task Force, headed by CIA’s Director of Finance, would make a number of recommendations to limit the type of audit that might be performed by the GAO.
+The Task Force, headed by Central Intelligence Agency’s (CIA) Director of Finance, would make a number of recommendations to limit the type of audit that might be performed by the GAO.
 Those recommendations remain classified by CIA, which claims they are protected as one of the agency’s sources and methods.
 It’s likely that this is as false now as it was when the Agency claimed the same thing regarding the CIA-GAO letters.

 The recommendations of the Task Force were all contingent on Congress forcing CIA to resume some form of audit activity, none of them assumed that the Agency would take such measures willingly.
 In the process of editing of the GAO Task Force’s report and recommendations, CIA’s Office of General Counsel conceded an important point which contradicts that Agency’s stance and justification for denying GAO’s auditors access to a significant portion of the Agency’s activities.
 According to CIA’s lawyer, “it is probably not the case that all expenditures falling into the unvouchered funds category are unreviewable by GAO.”
 For decades, however, CIA had maintained this as an absolute and as a reason to prevent GAO from completing a more comprehensive audit.